 Internal Research & Development programs have long been a way of funding corporate innovation.
 This classic method is often preferred by corporate executives as it seems less risky and keeps things close to home.
 It does require a significant amount of capital to start, though.

 The way this works is company selects intrapreneurs internally and their job is to find ideas for improvement by running R&D programs.
 They’re given resources and often even allowed to launch startups within the company.

 Corporate Innovation Labs

-One such program is Ikea’s Space10 – research hub and an exhibition space built in Copenhagen.
+One such program is Ikea’s Space10 – a research hub and exhibition space built in Copenhagen.
 The lab collaborates with people from different backgrounds, featuring not only tech experts but also artists and designers.
-They work on research projects that result in product prototypes, exhibitions and workshops.
+They work on research projects that result in product prototypes, exhibitions, and workshops.
 Space10 concentrates on sustainability and future innovation related to everything from urban planning to food security.

 Accelerators are a common way of stimulating corporate innovation while boosting a young business at the same time.
-It’s different from two previous methods, because it involves bringing people from the outside into your corporate structure.
+It’s different from the two previous methods because it involves bringing people from the outside into your corporate structure.